Christian Identity: Adamites and pre-Adamites

-A seminal influence on the Christian Identity movement's views on pre-Adamism was Charles Carroll's 1900 book The Negro a Beast or In the Image of God?
+An influence on the Christian Identity movement's views on pre-Adamism was Charles Carroll's 1900 book The Negro a Beast or In the Image of God?
 In his book, Carroll sought to revive the ideas which were previously presented by Buckner H. Payne, he described the Negro as a literal ape rather than a human being.
-He claimed the pre-Adamite races such as blacks did not have souls and that race mixing was an insult to God because it spoiled His racial plan of creation.
+He claimed the pre-Adamite races such as blacks did not have souls and that race mixing was an insult to God because it spoiled his racial plan of creation.
 According to Carroll, the mixing of races had also led to the errors of atheism and evolutionism.

-The idea that "lower races" are mentioned in the Bible (in contrast to Aryans) was posited in the 1905 book Theozoology; or The Science of the Sodomite Apelings and the Divine Electron by Jörg Lanz von Liebenfels, an Ariosophist and a volkisch writer who influenced Nazism.

 Serpent seed

 Dual Seedline Christian Identity proponents –those who believe that Eve bore children with Satan as well as with Adam – believe that Eve was seduced by the Serpent (Satan), shared her fallen state with Adam by having sex with him, and gave birth to twins with different fathers: Satan's son Cain and Adam's son Abel.
 This belief is referred to as the serpent seed doctrine.
 According to the "dual seedline" form of Christian Identity, Cain then became the progenitor of the Jews in his subsequent matings with members of the non-Adamic races.

-The serpent seed idea, which ascribes the ancestry of legendary monsters such as Grendel to Cain, was widespread in the Middle Ages.
-It also appears in early Gnostic Christian texts as well as in some Jewish texts, for example, it appears in a 9th-century book titled Pirke De-Rabbi Eliezer.
-In Cain: Son of the Serpent (1985), David Max Eichhorn traces the idea back to early Jewish Midrashic texts and he also names many rabbis who taught the belief that Cain was the son of a union between the Serpent and Eve.

-Some Kabbalist rabbis also believe that Cain and Abel were of a different genetic background than Seth.
-This teaching is based on the theory that God created two "Adams" (adam means "man" in Hebrew).
-To one Adam he gave a soul and to the other Adam he did not give a soul.
-The Adam who is without a soul is the creature who Christians call the Serpent.
-The Kabbalists call the serpent the Nahash (Nahash is the Hebrew word for serpent).

-This event is recorded in the Zohar:
+Seedline theology in Identity circles can take different forms.
+The most racist form of this belief that modern Jews are literal descendants of Satan.
+Other groups consider themselves to be authentic Jews and do not proclaim a hatred of Jews, although they are suspicious of them.